 This is as far as I’ll go into the plot.
 Much of Parasite’s second act revolves around some shocking reveals that throw a monkey wrench into the Kim’s plans, further exposing the system they’re working against.
-They covet the Parks’ house.
+They covet the Park’s house.
 Why?
 Because, much like the Gondo residence in Akira Kurosawa’s High and Low, it symbolizes wealth itself.
 The house is a beacon of bourgeois prosperity, providing all the luxury a family could desire while being so detached from the outside world that they fail to consider everyone else’s problems.
-At one point, a character comments on the rain ruining their planned family gathering, before gushing about what extravagant event they have planned next.
-Meanwhile we’ve just watched the destructive impact that rain had on lower-class residents, so their comments come across as incredibly callous.
+At one point, a character comments on the rain ruining their family gathering, only to then gush about the next extravagant event they have planned.
+Meanwhile, we’ve just watched the destructive impact that rain had on lower-class residents, so their comments come across as incredibly callous.
 Not malevolent, but woefully oblivious of their place atop the social hierarchy.

 Still, this is a darkly funny movie, perhaps unintentionally so.
 A lot of the humor comes from juxtaposing the Kim’s interactions and long-term planning against the Park’s obliviousness.
 One of my favorite scenes involves watching Ki-taek fabricate some reason for replacing the maid, only to cut to him reading the scripted scenario with his family.
 They’re playing characters attuned to the wealthy’s special interests but make sure everyone’s act never feels too overtly melodramatic.
 Consider it socio-economic camaraderie for the lols.